Compiled by the Road Trip Alberta team

 Bow Valley River Pathway + River Walk

-- While you’re in Inglewood, discover new and unique spices to keep your healthy cuisine interesting at The Silk Road Spice Merchant!
+Keep wandering east and you’ll eventually find yourself in the up-and-coming neighbourhood of Ramsey, and in Inglewood, one of Calgary’s oldest neighbourhoods.
+You’ll find tons of charm and a bunch of old character buildings.
+And while you’re in Inglewood, discover new and unique spices to keep your healthy cuisine interesting at The Silk Road Spice Merchant!

-With breathtaking views of the Calgary skyline, you’re bound to get some quality alone-time at Nose Hill Park in Northwest Calgary.
+With breathtaking views of the Calgary skyline, you’re bound to get some quality alone time at Nose Hill Park in Northwest Calgary.
 Perfect for biking or walking, this trail covers 11 square kilometres, and with plenty of benches to stop and enjoy the quiet and the view.

 Unbroken nature can be hard to find in Calgary if you don’t know where to look, and that’s what makes Fish Creek Provincial Park such a treasure.
 Fish Creek offers a little slice of nature carved into the centre-south of Calgary, making it super accessible from wherever you happen to be.

 Calgary Yoga Studios

-Your ideal weekend meditation retreat in Calgary might just be the pay-what-you-want outdoor yoga class in the park!
+Your ideal weekend meditation retreat in Calgary might just be the pay-what-you-want outdoor yoga class in the park (warmer months only – typically starting in May)!
 Listen to the birds sing, feel the warmth of the sun, and breathe fresh air as you practice yoga outside, with other participants distanced from you.